 - Weapons of any kind such as knives or swords

 - Non-collapsible strollers, shopping carts, and bicycles or large items that won’t fit between seats and any article longer than the distance from the floor to the ceiling

 - Do not stand in the stairwells or block the back door.

 - Use the back door for exiting whenever possible.

 - Allow passengers to disembark before you board the bus.

 - Give seniors and disabled passengers the front seats (please move when needed).

-- Riders are required to move for the securing of mobility devices.
+- Riders may be asked to transfer seats for the securing of mobility devices.